Posted on Leave a comment

 Core Gameplay Rules

 The FIDE rules govern the fundamental mechanics of the game.
 The “touch-move” rule is one of the most well-known and strictly enforced.
 If a player intentionally touches one of their own chess pieces when it’s their turn, they must move that piece if there’s a legal move available.
-Similarly, if they touch an opponent’s piece, they must capture it if a legal capture is possible.
+Touching an opponent’s piece commits you to capturing it, provided a legal capture is available.

 If a player wishes to adjust a piece on its square, they must first say “j’adoube” (French for “I adjust”) to their opponent.
 All moves, including capturing and castling, must be made using a single hand.